 CONCLUSION – WHAT TO DO AFTER A BIKE ACCIDENT

-We hope you never find yourself or a loved one in a bicycle accident; however, you should be prepared and know what to do if one does occur.
+We hope you never find yourself or a loved one in a bicycle accident.
+However, you should be prepared and know what to do if one does occur.
 Receive the appropriate medical attention, receive an official police report, and gather as much evidence from the scene as possible.
-While you may be scared after a bicycle accident, these steps could prove critically important if you pursue legal action.
+While you may be scared after a bicycle accident, these steps could prove important if you pursue legal action.

 If you or a loved one is involved in a bike accident, you shouldn’t be worried about how you’re going to pay for your medical bills, recoup lost wages, or fight your case in court.

 Because our primary concern is getting you the compensation you deserve, our Denver bicycle lawyers operates on contingency fees, which means we only get paid if you win your bicycle accident case.
 Call us today at 303-333-7285 to receive a free consultation to see what options are available for you and your case.